PoliticalGraveyard.com

 Churchill

 Churchill, Alfred — of Kane County, Ill.
-Delegate to Illinois state constitutional convention Kane County, 1847.
+Delegate to Illinois state constitutional convention from Kane County, 1847.
 Burial location unknown.

 Churchill, Alonzo — of Otsego County, N.Y.
 Member of New York state assembly from Otsego County 2nd District, 1855.
 Burial location unknown.